Logotype for Ero Copper Corp

 Executive summary

-• Achieved record consolidated copper production of 16,664 tonnes and gold production of 9,073 ounces in Q3 2025, driven by operational improvements and strong output at all sites.
+• Achieved record consolidated copper production of 16,664 tonnes and gold production of 9,073 ounces in Q3 2025, driven by strong sequential improvements and operational transformation across all sites.

 • Cash flow from operations reached $110.3 million, adjusted EBITDA was $77.1 million, and adjusted net income attributable to owners was $27.9 million, or $0.27 per share.